kjmcenteeusa/Two_Dice/README.md

-Run javadie and java twoDice on the command line/
+Run "java die" and "java twoDice" on the command line/